Using a Lotus Diagram template to turbocharge ideation & creativity

 When to use a lotus diagram template

 As we’ve mentioned the Lotus Diagram is a creative tool used for ideation and brainstorming.
 But it’s simplicity means it can be applied to so many different problems or sectors.
+If you’d like to explore alternative brainstorming techniques, we’ve rounded up a list of 15 brainstorming techniques and templates you can use collaboratively with your team.

 Lotus Diagrams work well for projects of all natures.
 Consider a manager who wants to find ways to increase productivity within their team without increasing spending.
 They may gather their team and begin brainstorming potential changes they could implement.
 Then, each change can be examined to identify sixteen more precise or tangible changes.
 By undertaking the brainstorming activity as a team, they will feel more committed to finding solutions while feeling valued.